-Item (4) New clauses describing MD_MaintenanceInformation in S-100 metadata and relevant types.
+Item (4) New clauses describing MD_MaintenanceInformation in S-100 metadata and relevant types MD_MaintenanceFrequencyCode and CI_DateType.

 [Since S-100 does not extend the ISO class, only restricts it, an S100_ prefix is not needed.]

 [NOTE: This model does not provide for explicitly encoding expected variation, for example “30 days ± 3 days.
 Comments are invited on whether such explicit encoding is necessary, in the form of an additional “intervalVariation” or similar attribute.]